Order by phone:

 Hull is a fair-sized city, but you may find your choice of internet service providers (ISPs) surprisingly limited.

-You won’t see BT, Virgin Media, Sky, TalkTalk or other popular ISPs offering broadband, which is unusual to say the least.
+You won’t see BT, Virgin Media, Sky, TalkTalk or other popular ISPs offering broadband in Hull, which is unusual to say the least.

 Why?